-All required Nursing courses must be completed within four years from when the student begins the first Nursing course regardless of whether that first course was taken at NHTI or in another Nursing program.
+All required Nursing courses must be completed within two years from when the student begins the first Nursing course in the LPN-RN Completion Program (NURS 178C).
 Eligible students will be readmitted to the Nursing program per specifications of the Readmission Policy.
-Students may be readmitted only once during the four years.
-Readmission will depend on space and clinical/faculty availability.
-Students who do not complete the program within the required timeframe must reapply for admission into NURS 115.
+Students may be readmitted only once during the four two years.
+Readmission will depend on, among other factors, space and clinical/faculty availability.
+Students who do not complete the program within the required timeframe must reapply for admission into NURS 178C.